iTwenty/personal-website/content/posts/04-swift-collections/index.md

 ---
 title: "Understanding Swift's Collection protocols"
-date: 2021-09-19T14:10:04+05:30
+date: 2021-10-02T14:10:04+05:30
-draft: true
+draft: false
 tags: [ios, swift]
 GHIssueID:
 ---

 If there's one aspect of Swift I avoided learning for the longest time, it would be the whole family of Collection types.
 The main reason is that the concrete implementations provided in the [standard library](https://developer.apple.com/documentation/swift/swift_standard_library/collections) - Arrays, Sets and Dictionaries - work fine for 99% of use cases.
-The other, more important reason is - there's just too many damn protocols!
+The other, more important reason - there's just too many damn protocols!

-// TODO - INSERT DIAGRAM HERE
+{{<figure src="collection_hierarchy.png" alt="Swift Collections Hierarchy" caption="Too many damn protocols!" position="center" style="border-radius: 8px;">}}

 Not to mention that Swift 5.5. introduced a whole new family of `AsyncSequence` based protocols, which we will not be touching in this post.
 Let's try to figure what each of these protocols do, and why we need so many of them in the first place.
 We will do so by looking at each protocol starting from Sequence and moving down the tree.